oliverius/logo/docs/part3.markdown

 ```

 ## Finally, the end of the loop
-After we've done `rt 90`, it is time for the end of the loop, where we read the `loop` property and subtract one to the `remainingLoops` variable and we move the index to the first token inside the loop.
+After we've done `rt 90`, it is time for the end of the loop where we read the `loop` property and subtract one to the `remainingLoops` variable and we move the index to the first token inside the loop.

 `]` is not a primitive, so in the parsing loop we can't just trap it in our `switch` for primitives, so we will do it in the `else` part of the `if`.